kservices/gBridge-doc/source/firstSteps/mqttServer.rst

     topic gBridge/u{gbridge-userid}/+/+ both 0 "" ""
     topic gBridge/u{gbridge-userid}/+/+/set both 0 "" ""
     #you might need to change the path of the CA files
+    #This one is valid for most Debian based systems
     bridge_capath /etc/ssl/certs/
     bridge_tls_version tlsv1.2